RoelantD/Workshop-AIBOT/README.md

 * Connect the device to the WiFi
 * Reboot the device and wait for it to come back
 * Find the IOT Device in your Dashboard
+* On the device go to settings > cortana and enable Cortana (don't sign in only enable speech recognition)